 In his work, Putnam introduced the term “social capital”, to my mind, a far better descriptor for what others have called “thickness”.
 But to document the various ways in which social capital has been eroded in American society over the past 25 years is only the first step.
 Few argue with the diagnosis.
 The question is: What is the proper response?

 I have argued that the Jewish community has a unique opportunity to respond to the loss of contexts of meaning for Americans by taking a closer look at how we go about the task of constructing our micro-communities (Jewish Megatrends: Charting the Course of the American Jewish Future, 2006).
-Rabbi Holzman, in his response to David Cygielman’s post, argues that synagogues are the answer.
+If one were to ask a random sample of Americans what institution provided a context of meaning for Jews, many would say: “synagogues”.
 Would that only be true!
 If synagogues were structured in such a way that the people who came into its orbit truly felt a deep connection to the institution’s mission and to the other people who were part of that synagogue, we would not be facing the phenomenon of synagogues across the national and denominational landscape losing market share for the last two decades.

 For the past twenty years I have had the privilege of working with dozens of synagogues and rabbis, trying to help them move from the prevalent synagogue-center paradigm to a new way of thinking about and structuring their communities.
 What we know about the synagogue-center paradigm that emerged in the post-World War II era of suburbanization is that it is primarily a transactional institution with relatively low expectations for membership (except for the payment of dues) and, consequently, low buy-in from members.
 Nonetheless, for several generations, a large percentage of American Jews (studies suggest upwards of 80% in the course of lifetime), joined synagogues in their suburban neighborhoods to: a) acquire a basic Jewish education for their children, at least up until their Bar/Bat Mitzvah; b) to associate with other Jews; and c) to accommodate to a pattern of American life in suburbia where most middle-class people became members of religious congregations.